 - Give you information about a judge’s decision until the judge makes that decision public.

-- Give you information that we would be unable or unwilling to provide to the other side in your case.
+- Give you information that we would be unable or unwilling to give to the other side in your case.

 - Interpret court documents or tell you what you “should” do.